Liechtenstein: Rail

+Liechtenstein is nominally within the Ostwind transit district, which also includes northeastern Switzerland.
+Railjet and EuroCity long-distance trains do not call at stations in Liechtenstein.

+Air

 Liechtenstein is one of only a few countries without an airport.
 The nearest large airport is Zurich Airport near Zürich, Switzerland (130 km by road).
 The nearest small airport is St. Gallen Airport (50 km).
 Friedrichshafen Airport also provides access to Liechtenstein, as it is 85 km away.
 Balzers Heliport is available for chartered helicopter flights.

 Culture

 As a result of its small size, Liechtenstein has been strongly affected by external cultural influences, most notably those originating in the southern regions of German-speaking Europe, including Austria, Baden-Württemberg, Bavaria, Switzerland, and specifically Tirol and Vorarlberg.
-The Historical Society of the Principality of Liechtenstein plays a role in preserving the culture and history of the country.

-The largest museum is the Kunstmuseum Liechtenstein, an international museum of modern and contemporary art with an important international art collection.
+The largest museum is the Kunstmuseum Liechtenstein, an international museum of modern and contemporary art with an international art collection.
 The building by the Swiss architects Morger, Degelo, and Kerez is a landmark in Vaduz.
 It was completed in November 2000 and forms a "black box" of tinted concrete and black basalt stone.
 The museum collection is also the national art collection of Liechtenstein.

-The other important museum is the Liechtenstein National Museum (Liechtensteinisches Landesmuseum) showing permanent exhibitions on the cultural and natural history of Liechtenstein as well as special exhibitions.
+The Historical Society of the Principality of Liechtenstein and the Liechtenstein National Museum (Liechtensteinisches Landesmuseum) also play a role in preserving the culture and history of the country.
+The National Museum shows permanent exhibitions on the cultural and natural history of Liechtenstein as well as special exhibitions.
 There is also a stamp museum, ski museum, and a 500-year-old Rural Lifestyle Museum.

 The Liechtenstein State Library is the library that has legal deposit for all books published in the country.
 Poet Ida Ospelt-Amann published her works exclusively in the Alemannic dialect of Vaduz.

-The most famous historical sites are Vaduz Castle, Gutenberg Castle, the Red House, and the ruins of Schellenberg.
+The famous historical sites include Vaduz Castle, Gutenberg Castle, and Vaduz Cathedral.

 The Private Art Collection of the Prince of Liechtenstein, one of the world's leading private art collections, is shown at the Liechtenstein Museum in Vienna.

 On the country's national holiday, all subjects are invited to the castle of the head of state.
 A significant portion of the population attends the national celebration at the castle where speeches are made and complimentary beer is served.

 Music and theatre are important parts of the culture.
 There are numerous music organizations such as the Liechtenstein Musical Company, the annual Guitar Days, and the International Josef Gabriel Rheinberger Society, which play in two main theatres.

 Media

-The primary internet service provider and mobile network operator of Liechtenstein is Telecom Liechtenstein, located in Schaan.
+The primary internet service provider and mobile network operator of Liechtenstein is Telecom Liechtenstein, located in Vaduz.